 These agreements should never define a priori the transfer of IP rights or trade secrets from NOVA to other entities, or realize also a priori the percentage of benefits to be attributed to each co-owner (in case of joint ownership of results), without the consent of the Rector.
-If this is case, the contract should never be signed without the approval of the Rector, preceded by the analysis of the NOVA Impact office, who has 15 days to comment on them after receipt.
+If this is case, the contract should never be signed without the approval of the Rector, preceded by the analysis of the NOVA Impact Office, who has 15 days to comment on them after receipt.

-All collaborations that may imply inventive activity must be preceded by an agreement celebrated between the parties, regulating the intellectual property of signature of the agreement ("prospective" IP) -, but also concerning Background IP, i.e., all Intellectual Property deemed to be relevant to the project and already owned by the Parties before the beginning of the project ("existing" IP, whether or not protected by IP rights).
-The overheads of a simple service provision are differently calculated from the overheads typically charged in an R&D collaborative agreement.
+Please note that these agreements should not only provide clauses regarding Foreground IP - typically defined as all Intellectual Property arising from the R&D undertaken within certain project after the date of signature of the agreement ("prospective" IP) -, but also concerning Background IP, i.e., all Intellectual Property deemed to be relevant to the project and already owned by the Parties before the beginning of the project ("existing" IP, whether or not protected by IP rights).

 What if I spend a certain period in another institution and the results of the research work developed at both institutions have originate an invention with commercial potential?